tc39/notes/es8/2017-11/nov-30.md

 YK: Are you sure the rest of the code is correct?

 MKA: Want to add a user perspective: I recently worked at a small company that used the "standard" (no semicolons) linter, and we used it because we never had to argue about the code style.
 I've seen similar issues in small companies, and have seen people choose the "standard" linter to avoid having to think about semicolons.
-Point is: many people use “Standard” but it doesn’t mean they all feel strongly about avoiding semicolons.
+Point is: many people use "Standard" but it doesn't mean they all feel strongly about avoiding semicolons.

 DE: So does that mean that many programmers who omit semicolons don't care particularly about semicolons, just about following the linter rules?